SX0818/TodoList/project_n2w7h/README.md

 # **Personal Project (UBC CPSC 210)**

-### To-Do List

-The To-Do List application keeps track of things the user inserts and crosses off when the user finishes the work.
-Everyone has a chance to use it.
-I am interested in this project because I always write down all the tasks I need to finish.
-This project is helpful.

 ### User Stories
 - As a user, I want to able to add a task to my to-do list
 - As a user, I want to able to delete a task to my to-do list